 Monitor your cost with AWS Budgets

-A budget is necessary for keeping track of monthly expenses and predicting unanticipated costs in order to avoid going into debt.
-Simply said, if you know where your money is going, you’ll have more financial control.
+A budget is necessary to track monthly expenses and predict unanticipated costs to avoid going into debt.
+Knowing where your money is going will give you more financial control.

 Types of AWS Budgets